 A.2.1 Wind pressure resistance tests shall be conducted in accordance with ASTM E 330 and Sections A.2.2 through A.2.4.
-Alternatively, uniform pressure tests conducted in accordance with the uniform load test method described in Section 7.2 of DOC/PS 2-10-shall be permitted, except deflection measurements shall be read at mid-span of the sheathing at mid-height of the wall in the two outer stud cavities bays and averaged for construction of a load-deflection plot for each specimen.
+Alternatively, uniform pressure tests conducted in accordance with the test method described in Section 7.2 of DOC/PS 2-10 shall be permitted, except deflection measurements shall be read at mid-span of the sheathing at mid-height of the wall in the two outer stud bays and averaged for construction of a load-deflection plot for each specimen.

-User Note: If the DOC/PS 2-10-test method is used, horizontal sheathing joints are unblocked and thus the qualification test results are applicable to installation conditions where horizontal sheathing joints are not supported on framing or blocking.
+User Note: If the DOC/PS 2-10 test method is used, horizontal sheathing joints are unblocked and thus the qualification test results are applicable to installation conditions where horizontal sheathing joints are not supported on framing or blocking.

 A.2.2 Construct a minimum 4-ft x 8-ft (1.2 m x 2.4 m) test frame in accordance with ASTM E330 with stud framing members fully supported.
 The FPIS product shall be of the desired thickness for testing and shall be placed on the side of the test frame opposite the suction pressure chamber.
-Assembly conditions (framing spacing, product orientation on framing and test frame size) as addressed in Section 6.1 shall be representative of the intended conditions of use including presence of FPIS joints, single span and multiple span conditions as applicable per manufacturers' installation instructions.
-Width of bearing on studs at FPIS edges shall not be greater than 3⁄4 inches (19 mm).
+Assembly conditions (framing spacing, product orientation on framing and test frame size) shall be representative of the intended conditions of use including presence of FPIS joints, single span and multiple span conditions as applicable per manufacturers' installation instructions.
+Width of bearing on studs at FPIS edges shall not be greater than 3⁄4 inches.
 Faces of the FPIS shall be oriented relative to the test apparatus suction chamber such that results correspond with positive or negative wind pressure loading directions for products that have non-identical facer material on opposite faces of the FPIS and which are labeled to identify which facer material faces outward from the wall.
 Separate testing is required to address FPIS installation parallel or perpendicular to studs, unless the weaker condition is used for the purpose of wind pressure qualification.

 User Note: Testing in accordance with specific requirements of A.2.2 is intended to evaluate bending failure of foam sheathing where foam sheathing bears on stud framing.
 Where it is intended to evaluate the FPIS product and its attachment for wind pressure resistance independent of cladding and cladding fasteners, the FPIS product shall be placed on the side of the frame facing the suction chamber.
 Support of studs shall be provided in a manner to limit stud deflection without restraining movement of the FPIS product or reducing load resisted by the attachment of the FPIS product to the frame.
 Assembly conditions (framing spacing and product orientation on framing) shall be representative of the intended conditions of use including presence of panel joints, single span and multiple span conditions as applicable per manufacturers' installation instructions.
-Where both single span and multiple span conditions are included in each individual test specimen the test results can be considered to address both conditions.

-A.2.3 A uniform suction pressure load shall be applied in accordance with ASTM E330, Method B, except:

-- (1) deflection measurements shall be read at mid-span of the sheathing at mid-height of the wall in the two outer stud cavities and averaged for construction of a load-deflection plot for each specimen, and - (2) the preload required by ASTM E330 Section 11.3.2 shall not be not less than one-third of the expected yield load.
+A.2.3 A uniform suction pressure load shall be applied in accordance with ASTM E330, Method B, except deflection measurements shall be read at mid-span of the sheathing at mid-height of the wall in the two outer stud bays and averaged for construction of a load-deflection plot for each specimen.
+The maximum test pressure shall be recorded for each specimen.